cocos/cocos-docs/en/components/richtext.md

 `<color=green><size=30>I'm green</size></color>`

-There are two ways to set the color of RichText:
+There are two ways to set the color of RichText (The two cannot be mixed):
 1. Selected the node and set the overall color of RichText in **Node -> Color** of the **Properties**
 2. Use BBCode to set colors on the inside of RichText separately